pytorch/pytorch/lazy_tensor_core/README.md

 from vendor needs.
 We recommend tracking them and adjusting as needed until we achieve a high degree of stability.

-A re-implementation of PyTorch/XLA using this arhitecture [is available](https://github.com/pytorch/xla/tree/asuhan/xla_ltc_plugin), reusing large parts of upstream PyTorch/XLA.
+A re-implementation of PyTorch/XLA using this architecture [is available](https://github.com/pytorch/xla/tree/asuhan/xla_ltc_plugin), reusing large parts of upstream PyTorch/XLA.
 Besides the in-line documentation in the interfaces mentioned above, it provides a realistic example of a vendor plug-in.